ruizemanuel/BlogApp-API-.NET/README.md

 - `Update-Database -Context "ApplicationDbContext"`
 - `Update-Database -Context "AuthDbContext"`
 Finally run the app by clicking the "play" button on the toolbar.

+## Frontend Configuration

+To run the frontend locally, download it from [Github](https://github.com/ruizemanuel/BlogApp-UI-Angular) and follow the instructions in the frontend's README.

 ## Autor